mbasso/gccx/docs/syntax.md

 ## Elements

-To create a VNode, you can simply write a tag as you do in xml:
+To create a VNode, you can simply write a tag as you do in XML:

 ```js
 <img src="hello.png" />
 ```

-### Element type at runtime

-If you want to dynamically choose a tag of an element, you can use `->` and `.` operators:
+If you want to dynamically choose a tag of an element, you can use `->` and `.` operators on your vars:

 ```
 <foo.bar->baz src="hello.png" />